startupengine/startupengine/README.md

 * [ ] Track user funnels to know where to focus your efforts (no configuration required)

 ##### Strategic Benefits
-* SmartStartup is designed specifically for the needs of a startup (unlike Wordpress, Ghost, and other open-source CMS offerings.)
+* StartupEngine is designed specifically for the needs of a startup (unlike Wordpress, Ghost, and other open-source CMS offerings.)

 * Stop wasting time and effort making your own CMS or modifying another one to suit your needs.
-SmartStartup leverages the latest technologies, practices, and services, so you can focus on running your business.
+StartupEngine leverages the latest technologies, practices, and services, so you can focus on running your business.

 * Custom coding not required.
 No plugins to install.
 Just enter your account information and go.